amperser/proselint/README.md

 ### Usage

-You can run `proselint` on a document:
+You can run `proselint` on a document using the command line:

 ```bash
 ❯ proselint text.md
 ```

 This prints a list of suggestions to stdout, one per line.
-Each suggestion will have the form:
+Each suggestion has the form:

 ```bash
 text.md:<line>:<column>: <check_name> <message>